 A thermally-protected building envelope shall be provided with insulation material having the minimum thermal-resistant values listed, not including windows and doors.
 Provide roof/attic floor details that allow for the full depth of attic ceiling insulation to extend over the exterior wall plate.
 Where roof framing is insulated, full-width baffles shall be placed between framing members in all framing bays to allow for cold air movement across the bottom of the roof sheathing and to prevent insulation from migrating in to the vented soffit area.
-Note that each of the individual minimum R-value requirements indicated below should be evaluated as parts of a comprehensive building thermal envelope, in accordance with the best current building science practices.
+Minimum insulation levels shall meet the requirements of the 2015 International Energy Code for Climate Zone 6.
+Note that each of the individual minimum R-value requirements indicated in the code should be evaluated as parts of a comprehensive building thermal envelope, in accordance with the best current building science practices.
+For all new and gut rehab projects, and any less-than-gut rehab projects that will be retrofitted with additional insulation, the building envelope must be evaluated by a professional engineer, and/or RESNET HERS, BPI or ENERGY STAR certified assessor/rater, to ensure that the specified building assemblies will allow for adequate drying to the interior and/or interior, and don't create a conditions for chronic moisture saturation, which might lead to a reduction in energy performance, or deterioration of materials.